JoeTremblay77/docs-nws/docs/index.md

-# API Helper for NS
+# Dealer API for NWS

 A an API made available to applications that provide a valid API key and are permitted access through a firewall.
 This application does not update data and only returns basic inventofy and pricing data.
 No personal identifiers are exposed.